Argentina has made great strides toward marriage equality and abortion, among other things, which paved way for Fracchia's adoption of Mia.

-Fracchia, a former Red Cross volunteer, didn't think the day he would be allowed to start his own family, would ever come.
+Fracchia, a former Red Cross volunteer, didn't think the day he would be allowed to start his own family would ever come.
 As much as he wanted to be a dad, fatherhood was never really an option, and he was reminded of it constantly.
 “I remember seeing the archbishop on the national public TV channel saying that every gay man should go and live on an island and stay away from good working people,” he told Bored Panda.
 “So there is an absolute distance between my childhood and the current situation.”

 The LGBTQ+ movement would change the discourse in the country that eventually led to legalizing same-sex marriage in 2010.
 Argentina was also one of the first Latin American countries to do so.
-Argentina has made great strides when it comes to LGBTQ+ and women’s rights over the past ten years, passing laws to enforce marriage equality, gender identity, abortion, and trans people’s protection laws.
+Argentina has made great strides when it comes to LGBTQ+ and women’s rights over the past 10 years, passing laws to enforce marriage equality, gender identity, abortion and trans people’s protection laws.
 At the time of legalizing same-sex marriage, senator Daniel Filmus said it was a sign of progress in the country.
 "Argentina is providing a demonstration of its maturity.
 Society has grown up.
 We aren't the same as we were before," said Filmus, reported NPR.
 Another senator, Norma Morandini, said the discrimination faced by gays was reminiscent of the repressive measures imposed by Argentina's dictators decades ago.
 "What defines us is our humanity, and what runs against humanity is intolerance," said Filmus.

 The progressive movement offered Fracchia a glimpse of hope of realizing his dream of becoming a father.
-He signed up for adoption in 2017 and it took two whole years before he got a call from a family judge.
+He signed up for adoption in 2017 and it took two years before he got a call from a family judge.
 “If I have to use two words to describe Mia, it would be ‘resilience’ and ‘power’,” said Fracchia.
 “This girl survived in every single possible way as she had a rough start in her health, with a lot of challenges and she fought and faced them alone at only months of age.
 And now she is a 100 percent healthy kid like everyone else.”
 Fracchia is aware that it was the activism of LGBTQ+ community that enabled him to become a father.
-Fracchia is urging others to continue fighting to continue making Argentina and the world a more equitable society.
+Fracchia is urging others to continue fighting to make Argentina and the world a more equitable society.
 “Meet others like you.
 Organize.
 Fight for your dream,” said Fracchia.
 “The status quo can only be broken when we organize with people struggling with similar issues and start showing the injustices we live with, to the public eye.
 It’s still illegal to be gay in almost 70 countries.
 Some of them even include the death penalty.
 So hang in there and organize.”